Skip to main content

 c3tf

 In order to address the community-wide emissions, Erie County’s Environmental Management Council, which advises the County on environmental issues, formed a Community Climate Change Task Force in January 2019.
 The County Executive recognized this Task Force as its official climate change advisory committee through Executive Order #20.
 The Task Force has key stakeholders in a variety of sectors – municipalities, community-based organizations, not-for-profits, education, utilities, transportation, as well as youth representatives and the Buffalo Museum of Science, which until the pandemic hosted the meetings.
 The Task Force laid the groundwork for a larger Community Climate Action Plan (CCAP) by meeting monthly to discuss how current programs can work together to mitigate and adapt to climate change.
-The group continues to advise the County on the development of the CCAP and will play the same role as the plan is implemented.
+The group continues to advise the County on the implementation of the CCAP.
 Click here to learn more about the Community Climate Change Task Force.

 Introduction Video